zabertech/zaber-examples/src/microscope_focus_map/least_square_interpolation.md

 Reference: [Bilinear Interpolation on Wikipedia](https://en.wikipedia.org/wiki/Bilinear_interpolation)

-If we were to rewrite the formula of the Plane and formula of Bilinear Interpolation side-by-side, they would look very similar except Bilinear Interpolation has an extra term.
+If we were to rewrite the formula of the Plane and formula of Bilinear Interpolation side-by-side, they would look very similar, except Bilinear Interpolation has an extra term.

 Plane: